JoeSchiff/Cython_property_converter/README.md

 <br><br>
 ### Basic Usage ###
-Give it a folder with the files to convert and a folder to put the new files:
+Give it a folder with the files to convert and a folder to put the new files:<br>
 `python converter.py -i /path/to/files/ -o /path/to/output/`